graphsandstuff/Graph/README.md

 # Graph
-This is graphs
-\\Purpose: Code written for dealing with graph codes representing quantum stabilizer codes
+Purpose: Code written in Python written for dealing with graph codes representing quantum stabilizer codes, some have been written to be used in cluster (will be indicted in the code)